Estimated time to read: 3 minutes

 Enabling and Disabling Do Not Disturb mode from the app:

-An app user can switch the Relay in and out of Do Not Disturb mode remotely from the app (App version 1.18 is required).
+When logged in as the account owner, you can switch the Relay in and out of Do Not Disturb mode remotely from the app (App version 1.18 is required).

 - Open the Relay app and select the Direct Chat for your Relay